virtual-labs/exp-tables-in-html-iitd/experiment/aim.md

 The Learner will be able to:

-- demonstrate working of ‹table› tag in HTML code.
+- Demonstrate working of ‹table› tag in HTML code.
-- using table in HTML pages through proper syntax.
+- Using table in HTML pages through proper syntax.